 Each homebrew grain mill has pros and cons and you can find all kinds of information on modifying the Corona and Victoria Burr Mills to do a better job.
 But, for most homebrewers, it is well worth the money to purchase a quality roller mill.
 There are a lot of brands on the market but the one I recommend, and the one I use, is The Barley Crusher MaltMill.
 Why?
 Because of the quality of materials, the cost-effectiveness, and the quality of the end product, your crushed grist.
 Check out the manufacturer’s website here.

 - 【Large 7.7LB Hopper】 : Upgrade thicker hopper can hold up to 7.7 lb grains at one time.
 Large capacity for you to handle large batches of brewing.
 Specially designed to crush malt for beer brew, good for mill malted barley and malted wheat.
 Note: NOT for corns and soybeans; NOT for flake or flour.

 - 【Powerful Knurls & Adjustable Gap】: 5-inch rollers, 12 TPI knurl, efficiently pulls all your grains through while leaving the hull intact to form an excellent filter bed for sparging.
 The clearance of two rollers is adjustable to acquire your desired fineness from 0.025 to 0.1 inch.
-A great helper for your homebrew!
+A great helper for homebrew!